- Furnace not igniting (ignition/flame sensor/gas/fuel)

-- Thermostat set to fan ON instead of AUTO
+- Fan set to ON instead of AUTO (circulates cold air between cycles)

 Problem Description